You Kent Always Say What You Want

-"You Kent Always Say What You Want" is the twenty-second episode of the eighteenth season of the American animated television series The Simpsons.
+"You Kent Always Say What You Want" is the twenty-second and final episode of the eighteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on May 20, 2007, as part of the one-hour season finale, alongside the episode "24 Minutes".
-It was the milestone 400th episode of The Simpsons and was written by Tim Long.
+It was the milestone 400th episode of The Simpsons and was written by Tim Long and directed by Matthew Nastuk.

+In this episode, Kent Brockman is fired for swearing on air and moves in to the Simpson home where he and Lisa investigate the Republican Party.
 The episode guest starred Ludacris as himself and Maurice LaMarche as the Fox announcer.
+It received positive reviews.

 It was the last episode to air prior to The Simpsons Movie, which was released two months later on July 27, 2007.

 Special opening

 In celebration of the 20th anniversary of the show (when counting the shorts), the entire opening sequence is replaced with a black screen that reads, "20 Years Ago..." followed by a showing of The Tracey Ullman Show Simpsons short "Family Portrait" (which involved Homer failing the shot on multiple occasions).